oneapi-src/oneAPI-samples/Libraries/oneTBB/tbb-resumable-tasks-sycl/README.md

 To learn more about the extensions and how to configure the oneAPI environment, see the [Using Visual Studio Code with Intel® oneAPI Toolkits](https://software.intel.com/content/www/us/en/develop/documentation/using-vs-code-with-intel-oneapi/top.html).

-## Key implementation details
-TBB resumable tasks in SYCL* explained.

-## Building the tbb-resumable-tasks-sycl program
-> **Note**: If you have not already done so, set up your CLI
-> environment by sourcing  the `setvars` script located in
-> the root of your oneAPI installation.
->
-> Linux*:
-> - For system wide installations: `. /opt/intel/oneapi/setvars.sh`
-> - For private installations: `. ~/intel/oneapi/setvars.sh`
-> - For non-POSIX shells, like csh, use the following command: `$ bash -c 'source <install-dir>/setvars.sh ; exec csh'`
->
-> Windows*:
-> - `C:\Program Files(x86)\Intel\oneAPI\setvars.bat`
-> - For Windows PowerShell*, use the following command: `cmd.exe "/K" '"C:\Program Files (x86)\Intel\oneAPI\setvars.bat" && powershell'`
->
-> For more information on configuring environment variables, see [Use the setvars Script with Linux* or MacOS*](https://www.intel.com/content/www/us/en/develop/documentation/oneapi-programming-guide/top/oneapi-development-environment-setup/use-the-setvars-script-with-linux-or-macos.html) or [Use the setvars Script with Windows*](https://www.intel.com/content/www/us/en/develop/documentation/oneapi-programming-guide/top/oneapi-development-environment-setup/use-the-setvars-script-with-windows.html).

 ### On a Linux System
     * Build tbb-resumable-tasks-sycl program